nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ## Appendix: Efforts

 WedLinker is a project adapted from the original [AddressBook3 (AB3)](https://se-education.org/addressbook-level3/) customized specifically for wedding planners by our team of five.
-Throughout this project, we had split the work evenly and adhering to the principles and concepts that were taught by the CS2103T teaching team, including:
+Throughout this project, we split the work evenly and adhered to the principles and concepts that were taught by the CS2103T teaching team, including:
 - [Forking Workflow](https://nus-cs2103-ay2425s1.github.io/website/schedule/week7/topics.html#project-management-revision-control-forking-flow)
 - [Feature Branch Flow](https://nus-cs2103-ay2425s1.github.io/website/schedule/week7/topics.html#project-management-revision-control-feature-branch-flow)